selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 ## Message processing

 * All messages comes from one of Inputs and fall into assigned RuleSet.
 If it is not set explicitly, default RuleSet will be used.
-All message processing directives ouside separate RuleSet blocks are part of default RuleSet.
+All message processing directives outside separate RuleSet blocks are part of default RuleSet.
 For instance, all directives from traditional format:
 `local7.*  /var/log/myapp/my.log`
 * Input has assigned list of message parsers.
 If not set explicitly, default set of parsers for traditional syslog format will be used
 * Parset extracts properties from message.
 Some of most used: